Liver Cancer: What to Know

-Liver cancer is an abnormal growth of cells (tumor) in the liver.
-The liver is found on the upper right side of the abdomen, just below the ribs.
+Liver cancer is an abnormal growth of cells in the liver.
+The liver is found on the upper right side of the belly, just below the ribs.

 What are the causes?